 In populations where the seed predator was absent, phenotypic selection favored early flowering in G. pneumonanthe.
 In late-flowering plant species like G. pneumonanthe, earlier flowering might be beneficial at northern latitudes, where the growing season is short, because it increases the time and resources available for seed maturation.
 It is also possible that the availability of pollinators is higher (Munguía-Rosas et al., 2011b), and the competition with other plants less intense earlier during the season.
 The pattern of early-flowering plants having higher fitness in the absence of seed predators found in G. pneumonanthe is consistent with the general trend suggested by Munguía-Rosas et al. (2011b).
-Such patterns could be the result of because early flowering directly increases fitness, or because other plant traits that are correlated with early flowering have a positive effect.
+Such patterns could appear because early flowering directly increases fitness, or because other plant traits that are correlated with early flowering have a positive effect on fitness.
 Positive correlations between early flowering and high fitness may also be the result of environmental covariance, i.e., both early flowering and fitness are correlated with favorable microsite conditions and high resource availability (Rausher, 1992; Ehrlén, 2015).
 In our study, we tried to alleviate problems by incorporating traits that we considered likely to be correlated with flowering phenology, as well as traits likely to be correlated with plant resource state, as covariates in our models.

 Our results also clearly show that selection for earlier flowering in the absence of antagonists is reversed to selection for later flowering when antagonists are present.
 In our study system, the direction of selection on phenology differed markedly between Gentiana populations with vs. without the butterfly pre-dispersal seed predator.
-This was the result of that M. alcon consistently preferred early-flowering plants for oviposition within populations, thus increasing the relative fitness of late-flowering plants.
+This happened because M. alcon consistently preferred early-flowering plants for oviposition within populations, thus increasing the relative fitness of late-flowering plants.
 This strongly suggests that the predator mediates shifts in selection from favoring early to favoring late flowering.
-Previous studies with this system have shown that females of Maculinea sp. prefer to oviposit on buds that are not fully developed, thereby increasing time available for brood feeding and development (Thomas & Elmes, 2001; Patricelli et al., 2011).
+Previous studies with this system have shown that females of Maculinea sp. prefer to oviposit on buds that are not fully developed (corresponding to stages 1-3 in our classification), thereby increasing time available for brood feeding and development (Thomas & Elmes, 2001; Patricelli et al., 2011).
 Our study instead focused on the response of the predator to the timing of bud development of individuals, and showed that given the butterfly preference for a given developmental stage, plants starting bud development early in the season are more prone to be attacked by the butterfly than plants flowering late.
-This is most likely because the presence of suitable floral developmental stages overlap more with the oviposition period of M. alcon in early-flowering plants than in late-flowering.
+This is most likely because the presence of suitable floral developmental stages overlaps more with the oviposition period of M. alcon in early-flowering plants than in late-flowering.
 Our findings with G. pneumonanthe also agree with studies in other systems demonstrating predator-mediated selection for late flowering (Pilson, 2000; Kolb et al., 2007; Parachnowitsch & Caruso, 2008), although selection for early flowering mediated by pre-dispersal seed predators has also been reported (Kolb et al., 2007).
 In conclusion, our results with G. pneumonanthe demonstrate that the presence of antagonists in plant populations can shift the direction of selection, and that the distribution of antagonists among plant populations can explain observed patterns of among-population variation in the direction of selection.